portworx/px_backup_module/ansible-collection/docs/modules/role.md

 # Role Module

-The role module manages roles in PX-Backup, enabling management of admin or user roles.
+The role module manages roles in PX-Backup, enabling management of admin or user roles with integrated Keycloak support.

 ## Synopsis

 * Create and manage roles in PX-Backup
+* Automatic Keycloak role integration and management
 * Access control and ownership management
 * Comprehensive role inspection capabilities
+* Seamless role synchronization between PX-Backup and Keycloak

 ## Requirements